Twin Headboard Bench Tutorial

 I use my combination square to set the depth of the planks.

-I used a metal yard stick to space the planks an even distance apart, while using the combination square to set the “overhang”.
-Doing this insures that each plank is uniform and equidistant.
-I used my 18 gauge nailer to nail the planks to the support braces. (front and back)
+I used a metal yardstick to space the planks an even distance apart while using the combination square to set the “overhang”.
+Doing this ensures that each plank is uniform and equidistant.
+I used my 18 gauge nailer to nail the planks to the support braces.

 Okay, here’s the funny thing.
 This picture is still only primer.
-Somehow I did NOT take a picture of the finished bench!
-What kind of blogger am I?
-I will tell you that I painted the bench the same color as I painted Jan’s Shutter Bookshelf.
+Somehow, I did NOT take a picture of the finished bench!
+I will tell you that I painted the bench the same color as Jan’s Shutter Bookshelf.

 I really like what you have done with these old beds!
 You’ve inspired me todo the same with the twin in my rafters.
 I am also inspired to get up and walk my dog earlier! thanks so much, Pam McD